The Complex Art of Decision-Making

 The theory of regret

-Regret theory assumes that an option's expected utility depends on the regret one may experience by comparing the outcomes of that option to the results of rejected options.
+Regret theory assumes that an option's expected utility depends on one's regret when comparing its outcomes to the results of rejected options.

 We regret when the outcome of the rejected option would have been better and rejoice when the rejected option would have been worse.